mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## How do the trees get on the internet?
+They log on.